dsv-su/marihanchan/README.md

-the one property I will mention a bit though is the "path". this defines where inside of the project this module will end up being cloned. take a look at the project "dsv_forms" in the example above. in the project itself we say that the root dir is plainly "forms". this will create a  folder within the working path called "forms" and clone into that. now, take a look in that project's only module, "webforms". it has its path set to "sites/all/modules/contrib", which means that it will end up in "forms/sites/all/modules/contrib/webforms" (modules, unlike projects, are always cloned to their path with the module name appended). if you do not specify a path for a module, it will be cloned into "project root"/"modulename".
+the one property I will mention a bit though is the "path". this defines where inside of the project this module will end up being cloned. take a look at the project "dsv_forms" in the example above. in the project itself we say that the root dir is plainly "forms". this will create a  folder within the installation path called "forms" and clone into that. now, take a look in that project's only module, "webforms". it has its path set to "sites/all/modules/contrib/webforms", which means that it will end up in "forms/sites/all/modules/contrib/webforms". if you do not specify a path for a module, it will simply be cloned into the project root.